werlang/trader-bot/README.md

 }
 ```

-There are only a handful of methods you need to know about to create your own strategy. **They are all async**:
+There are a handful of methods you need to know about to create your own strategy:

+## `getWallet()`: Promise\<object>

-* `getWallet()`: Returns an object representing the amount of currency and asset in the wallet
+Returns an object representing the amount of currency and asset in the wallet

 ```json
 {